mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 #### How I can reduce my time here?

-One of the suggestions at the meetup was that I should just hire a manager.
+Some of the other attendees at the meetup suggested that I should just hire a manager.
 That's harder than it sounds.

 TinyPilot has three teams composed of two to three people each: software development, support engineering, and customer service / local operations.
 The three teams have mostly disjoint responsibilities.

-If I hired someone to manage just one team, that wouldn't save me much time.
+If I hired someone to manage only one of TinyPilot's team, that wouldn't save much time.
 If I hired someone to manage all three teams, they'd need experience managing a software team, so they'd probably need a salary of $125k/yr or more.
 That means the cost to hire that person would be at least $200k/yr, which would consume all of TinyPilot's current profits.

 The best solution I can think of is the same as last year: [juggle fewer projects, and look for more opportunities to delegate](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes).

 There are some tasks that I take on because I notice parts that I can't delegate.
 For example, if a task consists of subtasks A, B, and C, and part B involves signing a contract on behalf of TinyPilot, I think, "Oh, I'm the only one who can do that."
-But sometimes I can delegate out tasks A and C, but I forget to consider the possibility.
+In some of those cases, I can delegate out tasks A and C, but I forget to consider the possibility.

-The other solution is pushing more work to vendors instead and reducing the set of things TinyPilot does in-house.
+The other solution is pushing more work to vendors and reducing the set of things TinyPilot does in-house.
 This year, we stopped doing our own fulfillment and transitioned the work a third-party logistics (3PL) vendor.
-That's made it harder to handle edge cases, but it eliminated entire categories of work we were managing internally before.
+That's made it harder to handle edge cases, but it eliminated entire categories of work we were managing before.

 ### Task 2: Managing the relationship with our 3PL partner

 I expected that the work of transitioning to a 3PL vendor would be heavily front-loaded.
-I knew it would be hard to pick a vendor and make the switch.
-I though that once they got going, it would be mostly smooth sailing with small adjustments.
+I knew it would be hard to pick a vendor and make the switch, but I thought after that would mostly be smooth sailing.

 I'm finding that there's still a long tail of little workflows we still need to figure out with the 3PL vendor:

 - How do we keep track of inventory as it travels from our office to the 3PL warehouse?
-- How do we verify that the 3PL isn't losing inventory within their warehouse?
+- How do we verify that the 3PL isn't losing inventory at their warehouse?
 - How do we resolve issues when the 3PL ships the wrong items in an order?
 - How do we handle customers who want same-day shipping?